Florida Diminished Value Claims

 Florida small claims court allows diminished value claims up to $8,000.

-Florida Diminished Value Law
+How Florida Courts Have Ruled on Diminished Value

 McHale v.
 Farm Bureau Mutual Insurance Co., 409 So.2d 238 (Fla.
 1982)